Homonhon: History

 During the first circumnavigation of the globe, Ferdinand Magellan's three surviving vessels passed the Marianas, but did not land, even though he was out of food after crossing the Pacific Ocean.
 Yet he landed on the island of Homonhon on March 16, 1521.
 Despite Homonhon being uninhabited at that time, he was detected by the fishing boats of nearby local settlements in Suluan.
 The local leaders arrived in more boats, receiving him warmly and trading food and supplies with Magellan's crew.
 Magellan later left for Limasawa Island.

 Up to the early Spanish period, Ibabaonon (bygone term for Bisaya of the eastern and northern Samar coast) revered the island as the sacred residence of Makapatag, the male aspect of the supreme diwata Malaon.

+Administratively, the island was part of the undivided province of Samar until Republic Act No. 4221 divided Samar into three provinces in 1965.
+Since Homonhon is part of Guiuan, it was officially incorporated into the new province of Eastern Samar.